-The Florida Department of Economic Opportunity (DEO) issued their Program Monitoring Report on 3/31/21 for the period 4/1/19 through 3/31/20.
+The Florida Department of Economic Opportunity (DEO) issued their Program Monitoring Report for the period 4/19 through 3/20, on 3/31/21.
 They reviewed a total of 218 files consisting of 5,852 elements.
 There were 9 findings and 7 non-compliance issues.
 The findings equate to an error rate of (.27%) less than 1%.
 All findings and non-compliance issues were corrected except where cases were closed and the observations were addressed.
 Our Corrective Action Plan was accepted on 4/30/21.
+Reviewed at the 7/12 Audit Committee which meets directly prior to the Executive Committee meeting.

 The DEO conducted its annual program monitoring review in June 2020.
-The review covered the period 4/1/19 through 3/31/20.
+The review covered the period April 1, 2019, through March 31, 2020.